-F A D I N G C O L O R A N D C O A T C H A N G E :
+C O A T C H A N G E S :

 E A R C L E A N I N G :

 This can be a big deal in the doodle world, but it doesn't have to be.
 Ear mites, yeasts, and ear infections love those furry ears when wet.
 The best way to avoid this is to clean your goldendoodle's ears every 2 weeks, especially after your dog's once a month bath.
 Click the links below to see how to keep your goldendoodle's ears clean and what products to use.
 The key is to keep the ears dry.
 Don't blow dry the inside of the ears because this can cause damage to their ear canal.
+Some groomers will put cotton balls in the ears to make sure they don't blow dry down the ear canal and cause damage.
 If your goldendoodle still has ear issues even after cleaning twice a month, we suggest keeping the hair in his/her ears plucked.
 Sometimes their hair will hold moisture and it can be harder to keep the ear canal dry.
-We use a hemostat for this, not tweezers.
-If you put some Groomer's Ear Powder in your dog's ears, you can easily grip and pull the hair out with a hemostat or even your fingers and they will barely feel the pain.
+We use a hemostat or our fingers for this.
+If you put some Groomer's Ear Powder on your fingers, you can easily grip and pull the hair out and they will barely feel the pain.
 If you don't feel comfortable doing this yourself, you can have your groomer do this.
+We suggest not putting the powder directly in the ear canal, as it is abrasive and can open those pores to bacteria.
+You also don't have to pull all of the hair, but pull the hair that is long, thick, and holding onto that moisture and wax.
 There is a how-to video and the tools needed for this linked below.
 This may seem like a lot of work, but we promise it won't be, as long as you keep the ears clean.
 Keeping the inside of your dog's ears dry and plucked will be part of your dog's hygiene care.
 We do this for our puppies, so they are some what used to this when they go home to you.
 I can show you how we do this on puppy pickup day.
 Sometimes chronic ear yeasts can be a sign of a food allergy, so a change in dog food would be necessary.
 Fish oil also helps with chronic ear yeasts as well.

 D E W C L A W S A N D N A I L S :